tensorflow/tensorflow/tensorflow/g3doc/tutorials/seq2seq/index.md

 While it has reasonable quality, the default parameters will not give you the best translation model.
 Here are a few things you can improve.

-First of all, we use a very promitive tokenizer, the `basic_tokenizer` function in `data_utils`.
+First of all, we use a very primitive tokenizer, the `basic_tokenizer` function in `data_utils`.
 A better tokenizer can be found on the [WMT'15 Website](http://www.statmt.org/wmt15/translation-task.html).
 Using that tokenizer, and a larger vocabulary, should improve your translations.